Languedoc - Cathars & Crusaders with Historical Trips

 After a restful night we start the morning with a visit to the internationally renowned Rennes-le-Château, a rugged hilltop village recently associated with the Holy Grail.
 According to legend, a vast hoard of treasure and controversial religious parchments were discovered at the old church here in the 19th century, and were used by the local priest to blackmail the Vatican.

 Following our brush with the conspiracy theorists we head east to Arques, a castle gifted to one of Simon de Montfort lieutenants, Pierre de Voisins, in 1231.
 Our final destination today is the vast and ruined Capetion Castle of Peyrepertuse, which towers high above the surrounding countryside.
 Despite successfully resisting attack during the Crusades, its ownership passed between Catholic and Cathar hands three times.
 It was abandoned in the 17th century.

 On our last full day in Languedoc we make our way to the tiny village of Vals, location of a rock-carved church thought to pre-date Roman occupation.
 The foundations of this fabulous church are the massive rocks themselves: an extraordinary vision rising from the valley.
 After admiring the impressive views we pay a visit to the fairy-tale Château de Foix, a strategic stronghold of counts, and an important shelter for persecuted Cathars.

 For our final evening we are treated to a special private performance by a trobairitz, or female troubadour, who will bring the region’s past to life through song.

-This morning we explore Toulouse’s Basilica, the largest Romanesque church in Europe, with its magnificent bell tower and beautifully-vaulted crypt.
-We also enter the brick-built Church of the Jacobins, former seat of the Dominican order, where Catholics were trained to combat Cathar heresy through preaching.
+After lunch we visit Toulouse’s Basilica, the largest Romanesque church in Europe, with its magnificent bell tower and beautifully-vaulted crypt.

 Later, we say “au revoir” to our wonderful group and make our way back home.